-Teaching and learning is at the heart of what we do here at Michigan State University.
+Teaching and learning are at the heart of what we do here at Michigan State University.
 Lilly Fellows explore and execute a Scholarship of Teaching and Learning (SoTL) project.
 Now all MSU academics who have significant teaching experience are welcome to apply.

 All tenure-system and fixed-term faculty and academic staff with five years or more of experience teaching at MSU are encouraged to apply.
 The group will consist of up to six fellows who will focus on planning, developing, and executing a SoTL project.
 A stipend will be given to each fellow to support project dissemination of their SoTL project.

 The Lilly Fellows meet monthly throughout the academic year.

 The Lilly Teaching Fellows Program began in 1991 and served as “an opportunity to engage in a year-long exploration of the robust scholarship on effective practices in University teaching.
 The Lilly Fellows Program is designed to support Fellows who will become future faculty leaders and models for their peers as well as to inspire a broad range of faculty at all ranks to pursue excellence in teaching.”
 In answer to the demand for a similar program for non-tenure-system academics, the Walter and Pauline Adams Academy for Instructional Excellence and Innovation was created in 2008.